Red-Hat-SE-RTO/workshops/exercises/ansible_rhel_90/rhel_system_roles/README.md

 Administrators can select from a library of common services and configuration tasks provided by RHEL System Roles.
 This interface enables managing system configurations across multiple versions (RHEL 8, RHEL 7, and in some cases RHEL 6) and supports the execution of manual tasks consistently across physical, virtual, private cloud, and public cloud environments.

 RHEL System Roles are supported with your RHEL subscription and are packaged as RPMs included with RHEL.
-However, if you have an Red Hat Ansible Automation Platform subscription and utilize Ansible Tower, you can also access the latest  RHEL System Roles from Ansible Automation Hub for use in Tower.
+However, if you have an Red Hat Ansible Automation Platform subscription and utilize Ansible Tower, you can also access the latest  RHEL System Roles from Ansible Automation Hub for use in Automation Controller (f.k.a.
+Tower).

 Security-related roles: